andrebask/thesis/07 - chapter2.md

 		}
 	}
 ```
-3. Live variable analysis - It will be necessary to note what variables are live at each continuation.
+3. Live variable analysis - It is necessary to note what variables are live at each continuation.
 We are only interested in those variables that are live after a procedure or method call returns.
 Those variables that are last used as arguments to the procedure or method call are no longer live.
 Unused variables are not copied when the continuation is captured.
-4. Procedure Fragmentation - Methods and procedures have a single entry point at the beginning.
-We create a number of procedures each of which has the effect of continuing in the middle of the original procedure.
-This allows us to ‘re-enter’ a method right after each call site.
+4. Procedure Fragmentation - For each actual procedure, we create a number of procedures each of which has the effect of continuing in the middle of the original procedure.
+This allows to restart execution right after each call site.
 Each procedure fragment will make a tail-recursive call to the next fragment.
 Fragmentation also replaces iteration constructs with procedure calls.
 ```
     int fib_an (int x) {
         if (x < 2)